 3. Where to Eat

-The cheapest way to eat-out is to order the menu-of-the-day.
+While visiting the Galapagos on a budget, the cheapest way to eat out is to order the menu-of-the-day.
 They cost between $4 and $7 for breakfast, lunch, or dinner; and come with a variety of food.
 Consider it like a hamburger combo, but healthier, delicious and more ROI.

 For example, lunch includes soup, and a main dish with rice, meat and vegetables, plus fresh juice.